CaptainEureka/firefox-vibrancy/README.md

 #### Instructions:
 1. Clone or download this repo and copy it into your Firefox profile directory usually located at `$HOME/.mozilla/your-firefox-profile/chrome` if this directory does not exist create it.
 You can also find your profile directory in `about:support` just type it into the urlbar. (*I will update with a single command to do this in the future*)
 2. In `about:config` set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true` if it's not their add it.
-3. In `about:config` set `gfx.webrender.all` to `true` this is for the blur backdrop filter on the url dropdown to work.
+3. In `about:config` set `gfx.webrender.all` and `layout.css.backdrop-filter.enable` to `true` this is for the blur backdrop filter on the url dropdown to work.
 4. Restart Firefox.